dansiviter/cito/core/README.md

 * Standalone, remove JMS broker,
 * Clustered, remote JMS broker.

-In its simplest form it utilises [Apache ActiveMQ Artemis](http://activemq.apache.org/artemis/) to act as an embedded broker.
-This is a very high performant broker that before the HornetQ codebase was donated to Apache it posted an 8 million messages/sec on [SPECjms2007](http://planet.jboss.org/post/8_2_million_messages_second_with_specjms) benchmark in addition to scaling well.
-I'd challenge any application to actually have a need to send more than 8 million messages/second, but the option is there.
+Citō utilises highly scalable [Apache ActiveMQ Artemis](http://activemq.apache.org/artemis/) to act as an embedded message broker.
+This is a very high performant broker that has been shown to post 8 million messages/sec on [SPECjms2007](http://planet.jboss.org/post/8_2_million_messages_second_with_specjms) benchmark (when formally HornetQ) in addition to scaling well.

 ## Messaging ##